openenergymonitor/guide/source/integrations/openevse.markdown

 **Do not wire an EVSE into a 3-pin BS1363 plug unless the charging current is limited to 10A**.
 This defeats the point of using an EVSE; better to use a [portable EVSE 'granny cable'](http://www.evcables.co.uk/231/Portable-Charger-Cables) instead.

-In mainland Europe [Schuko plugs](https://en.wikipedia.org/wiki/Schuko) are rated to 16A max (13A continous).
+In mainland Europe [Schuko plugs](https://en.wikipedia.org/wiki/Schuko) are rated to 16A max (13A continuous).

 ### 3. Charging Level